 Sax, Flute, Clarinet

 Frank spent his musical career playing for just about every famous big band you can imagine.
-Started playing at 9 years of age, turned professional at 19 years old.
-Began traveling on the road playing in the big bands of Ray Anthony, Les Brown, Bob Hope (USO), Ella Fitzgerald, Frank Sinatra Jr, Sammy Davis Jr. the list goes on and on, just to name a few.
+He started playing at nine years of age, turned professional at 19 years old.
+Began traveling on the road playing in the big bands of Ray Anthony, Les Brown, Bob Hope (USO), Ella Fitzgerald, Frank Sinatra Jr, Sammy Davis Jr. the list goes on and on, to name a few.
 Frank teaches all the reed instruments here in our academy and can still be heard playing local gigs around town.

 Nancy is Nationally Certified by the Music Teachers National Association.
 She has been an active member since 1977.
 She currently holds the position of the Southwest Division Competition Chair for the MTNA.
 She received her degree in Piano Performance from California State University Northridge.
 She was president of the Nevada Music Teachers Association from 2000-2002 and for 12 years held the position of 2nd Vice president in charge of Student Competitions.